 Before the edging the blanket measures approximately 37 inches wide X 27 inches long

-You can substitute any yarn and hook for this stitch pattern – just remember when you substitute if your gauge is different, the finished size of your project will also be different.
+You can substitute any yarn and hook for this stitch pattern – just remember when you substitute if your tension is different, the finished size of your project will also be different.

 US Terminology used